(CNN)Here's a look at the Church of Jesus Christ of Latter-day Saints.

 April 14, 1832 - Brigham Young is baptized into the church.

-1835 - "Doctrine and Covenants" is published as a record of prophecies foretold to Joseph Smith.
+1835 - "Doctrine and Covenants" is published as a record of prophecies foretold to Smith.
 Smith writes in Section 132 that God has told him he can marry as many women as he wants.

 1839 - Smith leads his followers to Commerce, Illinois, where he becomes mayor and renames the town Nauvoo.

 February 1844 - Smith announces his candidacy for president of the United States.

 February 1844 - Smith along with his brother Hyrum are jailed on charges of treason after using militia to protect Nauvoo from violence instigated by those opposed to Smith's church.

 June 27, 1844 - The jail, in Carthage, Illinois, where Smith and Hyrum are held is attacked, by an anti-Mormon mob and both men are killed.
 The death of Smith causes the church to splinter into three groups.
 A large group follows Brigham Young.
 Others follow Smith's son James and others follow James Strang.

 1846-1847 - Young and his followers leave Illinois, settling in Salt Lake City.
 Young becomes president of the church.